Online Courses AUS Pty Ltd ABN 155 885 242 (we, us, our) provides a range of short courses, here in Australia and overseas.

 The type of personal information that we collect and hold about you depends on the type of dealings that you have with us.
 If we need to identify you or verify your identity, we may collect your name, gender, date of birth, driver’s licence and/or passport details, student ID number, username, password, security question and answer.
 If we need to communicate with you, we may collect your email, residential and postal addresses and telephone numbers.
 If you apply to enrol in a course of study or otherwise access our services, we may collect details of your educational qualifications, enrolment details, academic results, banking and payment details and tax file number (TFN).

-To assist us in understanding your engagement with Online Courses Australia and to ensure the communication you have with Online Courses Australia is relevant we may also record your IP address and history of engagement with the Online Courses Australia website and documents accessed.
+To assist us in understanding your engagement with Online Courses AUS and to ensure the communication you have with Online Courses AUS is relevant we may also record your IP address and history of engagement with the Online Courses AUS website and documents accessed.

 To help us improve our services, we may collect your responses to surveys and details about how, when and why you access our services.